-As part of the Dover corporation and founded in Milwaukee Wisconsin, Heil provides their customers with a strong network of dealers and prides themselves on exceptional customer service and high quality vehicles.
+As part of the Dover Corporation and founded in Milwaukee Wisconsin, Heil provides their customers with a strong network of dealers and prides itself on exceptional customer service and high-quality vehicles.
 They’ve been around for more than a century and have built a strong reputation for quality and durability in the waste industry.

-They are notorious for creating refuse truck bodies, and supply refuse and recycling equipment to many of the world’s largest waste collection agencies.
+They are notorious for creating refuse truck bodies and supplying refuse and recycling equipment to many of the world’s largest waste collection agencies.
 Many other companies specializing in assembling custom garbage trucks will use bodies made by Heil.

-Heil Environmental is the largest manufacturer of garbage and refuse vehicles and supplies in the world.
+Heil Environmental is the largest manufacturer of garbage, refuse vehicles and supplies in the world.

 New Way is a family-owned company that has made an impressive name for itself over the last 49 years by offering a strong commitment to innovation, quality, and customer service.
 They blend economy with safety seamlessly to bring you the finest in waste management models.

-As a key differentiator, New Way manufacturers some of the strongest front-loaders in the industry relative to weight, and are designed to be compliant with DOT weight regulations by using lighter, high tensile steel.
+As a key differentiator, New Way manufacturers some of the strongest front-loaders in the industry relative to weight, and are designed to comply with DOT weight regulations by using lighter, high-tensile steel.

 Another big win for Amrep is that they have cooperative purchasing contracts to help simplify the buying process for many local governments.